Cat-Denton/tic-tac-bro/README.md

-# Tic-tac-toe
+# Tic-tac-Bro
 #### Practice project for Object Oriented Javascrript
 #### Project initiated: 02-21-2021
-#### By Sofia Acosta and Cat Denton
+#### By Cat Denton and Sofia Acosta
 ## Project Description
-Tic Tac Toe is a game of two players.
+Tic Tac Bro is a game of two players.
 ## Specs

 ```